rust-lang/rust-by-example/examples/borrow/input.md

-Most of the time we'll like to access some data, without taking ownership over it.
+Most of the time, we'd like to access some data without taking ownership over it.
 To accomplish this, Rust provides a *borrowing* mechanism.
 Instead of passing objects by-value (`T`), objects can be passed by reference (`&T`).